Skip to content

 This structure gives the agent everything it needs to retrieve the right data and respond without hard-coding a fixed sequence of checks.

-The Agent goal is the most important part of configuration.
+The agent goal is the most important part of configuration.
 It frames how the agent reasons and remains stable across executions.
+Think of it as the agent’s role description combined with any reusable procedures you want it to follow consistently.

 A good agent goal:

-It’s often helpful to include standard procedures for repeatable tasks (for example, what a “departmental leave report” means and the format it should follow).
-Keep these procedures generic and reusable, and rely on tools for the live data.
+It’s often helpful to include standard procedures for repeatable tasks—for example, what a "departmental leave report" means and the format it should follow.
+Keep these procedures generic and rely on tools for live data.

 You are an HR assistant.
 Help employees with questions about leave balances, expense claims, and employee directory information.